Jonkunl/ReviewClassification/README.md

     - BERT: [BERT-Base, Uncased](https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip)

 * [Yelp!](https://www.yelp.com/dataset/) and [Zappos](https://ppgweb.s3.us-east-1.amazonaws.com/share/reviews_shoes.tar.bz2) datasets are used for the analysis in the project (full datasets are included in the link).
 * Following datasets are csv files containing reviews with their corresponding embedding vectors and labels, which can be used for training and predicting without further processing.
+(The naming conversion except Yelp.csv and Zappos.csv is as follow: [embedding modeol]-[training corpus]-[training or test and validate])
   - [Yelp!](https://drive.google.com/drive/folders/1bVIy2jpYiLmOkzAkxJhcqPx4iTi91U7p?usp=sharing)
   - [Zappos](https://drive.google.com/drive/folders/1oFkUZtpG34y-Os4AB_RP0eRAEIF5nMrJ?usp=sharing)